Coronavirus: Premier League postponed until April 3 at the earliest amid Covid-19 outbreak | Goal.com

 "In this fast-moving environment, further updates will be provided when appropriate."

-A statement from the EFL read: "The FA, Premier League, EFL and Barclays FA Women’s Super League and FA Women’s Championship have collectively agreed to postpone the professional game in England until 3 April at the earliest.
+A statement from the FA read: "The FA, Premier League, EFL and FA Women’s Super League and FA Women’s Championship have collectively agreed to postpone the professional game in England until Friday 3 April at the earliest.